Drums, Pennsylvania: 18th century

 According to the Drum family legend, tragedy struck the family in 1774 when their farmhouse was attacked by Indians.
 The Indians killed Jacob and took Catharine.
 George (age 12) managed to escape harm by hiding in the fireplace.
-George survived and went on to develop the town of Drums when he reached maturity.
+George survived.
 George was attracted to the beautiful Sugarloaf Valley area in Luzerne County as were other pioneers, such as John Balliet, who is also part of the Drum family tree.
-George became one of the pioneering settlers there in the late 18th century initiating the development of Drums village and Conyngham.
-George Drum was the first settler within the village of Conyngham, which is where his estate still stands in impeccable condition after 2 centuries of Drum family ownership .... honorable justice of the peace; Susan (Drum) Walter (GG daughter of George Sr.) being the last known Drum family owner of the (George) Drum family estate up until the mid 1970s.
+George became one of the pioneering settlers there in the late 18th century beginning the development of Drums village and Conyngham.
+George Drum was the first settler within the village of Conyngham, which is where his estate still stands in impeccable condition after 2 centuries of Drum family ownership .... honorable justice of the peace; Susan (Drum) Walter (GG daughter of George Sr.) became the last known Drum family owner of the (George) Drum family estate up until 1973.
 Susan lived till the age of 97, becoming the town's oldest resident at that time.

 In the late 1700s, George Drum bought land in the Nescopeck Valley (renamed Sugarloaf Valley in 1809) in areas that would become Drums and Conyngham.
 "Among the early settlers were George Drum, Philip Woodring, Andrew Mowery, and Henry Davis".
 George Drum was an entrepreneur and government documents indicate he was a carpenter, contractor, builder, farmer, and justice of the peace for Sugarloaf Township.
 George built the first hotel-tavern in Drums.
 The original Drums Hotel building still stands in Drums, but is now a privately owned residence in superb condition.
 The original Drums Post Office building still remains also, but is now a business center still located directly across the road from the Drums Hotel.
-During the 1960s the post office operation was moved next to the hotel into a newer brick building.
-The Drums Post Office operated there up until the early 21st century when it closed after nearly two centuries of service due to the 2008 national economic collapse.
-In addition, and according to church records, George was also a founding member of St. Johns Church and cemetery founded in 1799.
+During the 1960s the post office was moved next to the hotel into a newer brick building.
+The Drums Post Office operated there up until the early 21st century when it closed after nearly two centuries of service there and moved to a mall where it remains to this day.
+In addition, and according to church records, George was also an investor/builder consistory council member of St. Johns Church and cemetery founded in 1799.
 George, his wife, and many other family members are all buried at St. Johns Cemetery.
 Other family members are buried at Drums Community Cemetery and Conyngham Union Cemetery.

 During the American Revolution (1775–83), George joined the Revolutionary War as a private in May 1782 (at age 19) starting with the 6th Company, 4th Battalion in Captain Peter Hay's company under Colonel Philip Boehm in Williams Township, Northampton County.
 George was eventually promoted and commissioned as Captain of Militia for Frontier Service, 5th Company, Eighth Regiment.